University of Minnesota Landscape Arboretum

 Lecture, & Hands-on Lab:

 Focus stacking allows us to take advantage of longer focal lengths and wider apertures when capturing images and still provide the appropriate depth of field for the subject.
-While this can be very helpful when used in conjunction with macro photography, it can also for other types of photography such as landscape photography.
+While this can be very helpful when used in conjunction with macro photography, it is also helpful for other types of photography such as landscape photography.

 This class with provide techniques for capturing a set of images that make up "the stack."
 It will also cover the post processing steps required in order to combine the stack of images into a single image.
 Two different software programs will be demonstrated during the class, Adobe Photoshop, and Helicon Focus.